Understanding Second-Line Treatments and Side Effects

 In this presentation, Dr. Curran and Dr. Kim explain second-line treatments and the side effects of each.

-The Cure JM Foundation produces a monthly newsletter with the latest news and updates about juvenile myositis.
-Please click to read past issues of the Family News.
+The Cure JM Foundation produces a quarterly newsletter with the latest news, educational opportunities, and research updates about Juvenile Myositis.

 Join Cure JM